ICRAR/ngas/doc/install.rst

  ./build.sh

+Run ``./build.sh -h`` to see the full set of options.
-The script will build and install the C NGAS client first, and then will build and install each of the python modules (i.e., ``pcc``, ``ngamsCore``, ``ngamsPClient``, ``ngamsServer`` and ``ngamsPlugIns``).
+The script will (optionally) build and install the C NGAS client first, and then will build and install each of the python modules (i.e., ``pcc``, ``ngamsCore``, ``ngamsPClient``, ``ngamsServer`` and ``ngamsPlugIns``).
 The python modules will automatically pull and install their dependencies.